pycage/shellfish/doc/Main.md

 ## News

 ### April 2023
-* The method {@link html.DavFS.write} now takes an optional progress callback function for monitoring the upload progress.
+* The method {@link core.Filesystem#write} now takes an optional progress callback function for monitoring the upload progress where supported.
 * The new element {@link ui.MenuExpander} provides an expandable menu item with sub items.